 and patients will have sufficient stability for acceptable function relative to

 Risk Factors and Prevention

 Risk factors for olecranon fractures include any condition that increases the likelihood of falling.
-In addition, any disease that weakens the bone such as vitamin D deficiency, osteoporosis, or steroid use increases the risk.
+In addition, any disease that weakens the bone such as vitamin D deficiency, osteoporosis, or chronic steroid use increases the risk.